 Perform a short car maintenance check

 Performing a car maintenance routine before hitting the road will allow you to identify and address any safety issues easily.
 Without making the necessary checks, you are at risk of driving a faulty vehicle which could result in a breakdown – definitely not what you want while on your holidays!
-When conducting your own car maintenance check, we suggest you do the following:
+If you wish to get your car checked by a local professional, visit your local garage where they offer services like car maintenance services and car body repairs in Milton Keynes.
+However, when conducting your own car maintenance check, we suggest you do the following:

 Check tyre pressure and tread depth